Rozdandy/africadelishms3/README.md

 * In the site and at the top is the navbar, user can click on register link on the navbar and it will navigate them to the page.
 * The intended user's username has to be between 5-15 which could be characters or numbers or combined.
 * The password has to be between 5-20 characters and must contain at least one capital letter, lowercases and atleast a number.
-* Attempt to use username/password that is not compliant with the specified requirements and you will get; (match the requested format) tooltips.
+* Attempt to use username/password that is not compliant with the specified requirements and you will get: "match the requested format" tooltips.

-#### **Login
+#### Login

  This is to enable registered user to access the pages and their profiles

-    * User trying to brut force their ways in with wrong credentials will get: "Incorrect Username and/or Password"
+    * User trying to brut force their ways in with wrong credentials would get: "Incorrect Username and/or Password"
     * Similarly, user submit an empty form will get tooltip pop-up like:  "Fill out this field"

 #### Post recipe